-Adelaide Plains Council is committed to open and transparent decision-making, and aim to minimise the number of occasions that the provisions of section 90(2) (excluding the public during debate) and section 91(7) (documents to be kept confidential for a period of time) of the Local Government Act are utilised.
+We are committed to open and transparent decision-making, and aim to minimise the number of occasions that the provisions of section 90(2) (excluding the public during debate) and section 91(7) (documents to be kept confidential for a period of time) of the Local Government Act are utilised.

-In 2022/2023, the public were excluded from debate (section 90(2)) on 23 occasions, and 20 confidentiality orders were made to keep documents confidential (section 91(7)).
-A summary of these orders is provided for in table 24 and 25 (appendix 2).
-Five confidentiality orders expired, ceased to apply or were revoked (either partially or in full).
+In 2022/2023, the public were excluded from debate (section 90(2)) on # occasions, and # confidentiality orders were made to keep documents confidential (section 91(7)).
+A summary of these orders is provided for in table #.
+A total of # confidentiality orders expired, ceased to apply or were revoked (either partially or in full).

-As at 30 June 2023, 125 confidentiality orders were still in effect, ranging from 2014 to 2023.
-A summary of these orders is provided for in table 26 (appendix 2).
+As at 30 June 2023, ## confidentiality orders were still in effect, ranging from 201# to 20##.
 Ongoing confidentiality orders are reviewed each year.